 What Is Manslaughter?

-Manslaughter charges indicate that the crime lacked the malice aforethought necessary to bring a murder charge.
+Manslaughter charges indicate that the crime lacked the malice aforethought necessary to bring a murder charge for a homicide.
 However, defendants still face harsh penalties if convicted, such as between 9.25 and 15 years in prison, 15 years of probation, fines of up to $10,000, and other consequences.
 Additionally, manslaughter charges can be upgraded to first-degree felonies where aggravating circumstances are a factor, which can substantially increase the length of the potential prison sentence.

 While your prospects might seem bleak when you have been charged with murder, you're not without options.
 There are a number of defenses our team will consider to poke holes in the prosecution's case, such as: